dandes3/nachos/userprog/README.txt

        the same results that we intended.
 As per the specifications, this is the only modification to the machine directory.

-     - When executing shell functions it should be noted that while the shell operates in the userprog directory, the rest of the tests reside in test. (i.e. implement tests in the shell as test/cat, test/maxfork, etc.)
+     - When executing shell functions it should be noted that the shell operates in the test directory (i.e. implement tests in the shell as test/cat, test/maxfork, etc.)

      - We have implemented the Exec() call with args, meaning any call to Exec() will require either arguments passed in an array of char*s, or in its place a Null Pointer.